probate and administration of estates

 No one has to act as PR.
 If you choose to take on the role of executor or administrator, then you have a number of obligations under general law, as follows:

->

-> The law holds PRs responsible for administering an estate correctly.
-If a PR pays the wrong person, he is personally liable, up to the value of the net estate, even if the PR did his best or did not realise he was making a mistake.
+The law holds PRs responsible for administering an estate correctly.
+If PRs pays the wrong person, they are personally liable, up to the value of the net estate, even if the PR did their best or did not realise they were making a mistake.

->

-> Some estates are straightforward to deal with; others are not.
+Some estates are straightforward to deal with; others are not.
 It is not always easy to tell which is which.

 This firm has been undertaking administration of estates since the 1830s.
 We have a wealth of experience and practical knowledge.